oaregithub/oare_mono/README.md

 ### Write and Update Relevant Unit Tests

 To make sure that everything works properly, we write thorough unit tests for both the frontend views and the backend API routes.
-These unit tests help us verify that the code is working correctly, but also allows us to catch unexpected "domino effects" that may result from any changes we make.
+These unit tests help us verify that the code is working correctly, but also allow us to catch unexpected "domino effects" that may result from any changes we make.
 Similar to how linting is performed in automatic Github Actions, all unit tests are run whenever new changes are pushed.
 This prevents us from merging changes with failing tests.

 As such, the vast majority of the tasks you'll be assigned will require you to write relevant unit tests.
 For example, you might test that a button changes the view appropriately when clicked or that an API route calls the correct backend function when called.
 We'll want to make sure all relevant tests have been written before merging any changes into `master`.